Is My Dog Sick? How Can I Tell?

 Sign #4: You Can Feel Their Ribs

-The best way to know if something is wrong is to know how your dog behaves normally, including their eating, drinking, urinating and defecating patterns, as well as what their normal stool looks like and what their normal energy level is.
+The best way to tell if something is wrong is to know how your dog behaves normally, including their eating, drinking, urinating and defecating patterns, as well as what their normal stool looks like and what their normal energy level is.
 When petting your dog, feel all over and look for anything out of the ordinary, like rashes or lumps and bumps.
 You can also tell whether your dog is at a normal weight with an easy test you do at home called the hand test.

-You know your dog better than anyone, and if something makes you wonder if there is something wrong with them or that they are sick trust your gut and enlist the help of your veterinarian.
+You know your dog better than anyone, and if something makes you wonder if there is something wrong with them or that they are sick, trust your gut and enlist the help of your veterinarian.

 Dr. Sarah Wooten

 A 2002 graduate of UC Davis School of Veterinary Medicine, Dr. Sarah Wooten is a well-known international speaker in the veterinary and animal health care spaces.
 She has 10 years experience in public speaking and media work, and writes for a large number of online and print animal health publications.
 Dr. Wooten has spoken in the veterinary education space for 5 years, and speaks on leadership, client communication, and personal development.
 Dr. Wooten is also a certified veterinary journalist, a member of the AVMA, and has 16 years experience in small animal veterinary practice.
 In addition to being a speaker, author, veterinarian, and co-creator of the wildly popular card game 'Vets Against Insanity', she co-owns Elevated Eateries Restaurant group in Greeley with her husband of 21 years, and together they are raising 3 slightly feral mini-humans.
 When it is time to play, she can be found skiing in Colorado, diving with sharks in the Caribbean, or training kenpo karate in her local dojo.
 Go big...or go home.
 To learn more, visit drsarahwooten.com.